Air Conditioning Installation Cost

 Can I Install an Air Conditioning System Myself?

-Since there are refrigerant agents, the installation of a permanent or semi-permanent air conditioner should be carried out by a professional Gas-Safe engineer or a qualified air conditioning specialist.
+Since there are refrigerant agents, the installation of a permanent or semi-permanent air conditioner should be carried out by a professional Gas-Safe engineer or an air conditioning specialist.
 The chemicals present can be highly toxic, and the installation requires specialist knowledge, so this isn't a DIY job.

 If you don't have your air conditioning unit professionally installed, this could cause serious health risks and may affect the safety of your property.
 A DIY installation may also invalidate your home insurance.